python/cpython/Doc/c-api/typeobj.rst

    This field is not inherited.

-.. cmember:: PyObject* PyTypeObject.tp_mro
+.. c:member:: PyObject* PyTypeObject.tp_mro

    Tuple containing the expanded set of base types, starting with the type itself and ending with :class:`object`, in Method Resolution Order.

-   This field is not inherited; it is calculated fresh by :cfunc:`PyType_Ready`.
+   This field is not inherited; it is calculated fresh by :c:func:`PyType_Ready`.

-.. cmember:: PyObject* PyTypeObject.tp_cache
+.. c:member:: PyObject* PyTypeObject.tp_cache

    Unused.
 Not inherited.
 Internal use only.

-.. cmember:: PyObject* PyTypeObject.tp_subclasses
+.. c:member:: PyObject* PyTypeObject.tp_subclasses

    List of weak references to subclasses.
 Not inherited.
 Internal use only.

-.. cmember:: PyObject* PyTypeObject.tp_weaklist
+.. c:member:: PyObject* PyTypeObject.tp_weaklist

    Weak reference list head, for weak references to this type object.
 Not inherited.
 Internal use only.